 Jenna Vikse is a researcher and Project Manager on the COVID-19 project.
 She is an MA student in Health Policy and Equity at York University.
 Her COVID-19 research interests are around themes of trust, perceptions of risk, and policy implications for vulnerable groups.
 Her Master’s research is a critical comparative policy analysis of three countries’ response to COVID-19.
 Before the COVID-19 project, she was researching patient navigation of health systems.
 Prior to studying Health, Jenna worked in museum exhibit design where she developed methods for communicating complex ideas with generalist audiences.
 Her undergraduate degree in Knowledge Integration focused on the theory and practice of inter- and trans-disciplinary collaboration.
 Jenna’s research interests include feminist theory, social determinants of health, and critical policy studies.

 Alexis Fabricius is a doctoral student in the Applied Social Psychology program.
-Her work largely focuses on women’s health using critical psychology and qualitative methods.
-For example, her MA thesis offered a critical and historical reading of the development of polycystic ovary syndrome (PCOS), though it also explored women’s experiences of living with PCOS by interrogating how diagnosed women characterize their PCOS bodies.
-Those characterizations then lead to particular social and material practices that shape women’s lives in profound and sometimes distressing ways, which require further investigation.
-Alexis is also turning her attention to the role of digital health technologies in shaping women’s perceptions of their health and their bodies, especially when that technology is purposefully created for female users (e.g. FemTech).
+Her research uses qualitative methods to explore issues related to women’s health and draws on critical, health and feminist psychologies.
+Her MA thesis offered a critical and historical reading of the development of polycystic ovary syndrome (PCOS), though it also explored women’s experiences of living with the syndrome by interrogating how diagnosed women characterize their PCOS bodies.
+These characterizations then translate into particular social and material practices for managing PCOS symptoms that shape women’s lives in profound and often distressing ways.
+For her doctoral research, Alexis is turning her attention to the role of digital health technologies in shaping women’s perceptions of their health and their bodies, especially when that technology is purposefully created for female users (e.g. FemTech).
+Aside from her research interests, Alexis is active in promoting critical feminist approaches to science; for example, she is currently a member of Psychology of Women Quarterly’s Student Advisory Board and she is the co-founder of the Institute of Gender & Health (IGH-CIHR) Trainee Network’s Guelph chapter.

 Jessica White is in the second year of her MA in the Applied Social Psychology program and is the lab manager of DSP.
 Working under the supervision of Dr. O’Doherty, her thesis is looking to explore women’s experiences of contraceptive use, with a focus on intrauterine devices (or IUDs) and how contraception fits into women’s daily life experiences.
 Jess also completed her undergraduate honours thesis in the DSP lab, where she employed discursive psychology to examine how participants in the Ontario Vaccine Deliberation used descriptions of non-vaccinating parents to make rhetorical claims.
 Her research interests include women’s sexual health and contraception, public deliberation/deliberative democracy, discursive psychology and internet/online discourse.

 Vivian Nelson is a second-year Master’s student studying COVID-19.
 Her COVID-19 research interests pertain to vaccine hesitancy, trust, and perceptions of health related risk.
 Her ongoing thesis research aims to explore Ontarians’ perspectives on a potential COVID-19 vaccine.
+You can read about the preliminary findings of this work here.
 Prior to the COVID-19 project, Vivian was drawn to research on telemedicine amongst Ontario’s aging population, CRISPR technology, and relationships.

-Mikaela is in the first year of her MA in Applied Social Psychology.
-She completed her undergraduate honours thesis in the lab with Kieran, utilizing critical discourse analysis to examine how popular North American health magazines construct women’s health.
-Her research interests include public deliberation/deliberative democracy, women’s health, and children’s development and well-being.
+Mikaela Beijbom is in the first year of her MA in Applied Social Psychology.
+She completed her undergraduate honours thesis in the lab, utilizing critical discourse analysis to examine how popular North American health magazines construct women’s health.
+Her thesis research aims to explore parents’ perspectives on children and return-to-school during the COVID-19 pandemic.

 Alumni Lab Members